mohameds-dev/guessing_game/tests.md

 ### Random word selection

-- [x] Random word selector takes a list with word "monkey" and returns it
-- [x] Random word selector takes a list of 2 strings and returns a random one
-- [x] Random word selector takes an empty list and raises an exception saying "Invalid input: no words to select from."
 - [x] random index generator takes 10 and is a random index between 0 and 9 inclusive
 - [x] next index takes 1 and 10 and returns 5
 - [x] next index takes 4 and 10 and returns 5